PDF 162 KB

 One influenza vaccine per year is routinely recommended for most people.

-The following groups may require multiple doses:
+The following groups may require more than one dose:

 Influenza is highly contagious and causes a spectrum of illness – even in healthy people – from asymptomatic infection to fatal pneumonia (primary viral or secondary bacterial).